opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 ------------------------
 Gaussian Mixture-based Backbround/Foreground Segmentation Algorithm.

-.. ocv:class: BackgroundSubtractorMOG2 : public BackgroundSubtractor
+.. ocv:class:: BackgroundSubtractorMOG2 : public BackgroundSubtractor

     Here are important members of the class that control the algorithm, which you can set after constructing the class instance: